 DR. VITALE: Please, tell me more.

 LUNA: So there was only one real swimming pool in our town, and it belonged to a hotel.
 And unfortunately it was only for their guests, meaning you couldn’t use it even if you wanted to pay.
 So Erland decided that we are going to pretend we are tourists in order to get in.
 He acted like we were Italians, even though he spoke altogether maybe ten words of Italian!
 So he approached the receptionist and asked him: “Scusi signore, dove swimming pool?”, followed by an awkward pause.
 You can imagine Erland’s surprise when the receptionist started giving him instructions in fluent Italian! [laughs] But I have to hand it to him, he didn’t lose his cool - he just kept nodding and saying “si, si”.
-When the receptionist finally stopped talking, with neither of us having the slightest clue what he just told us, dad simply said “grazie mille!” and simply strode towards the swimming pool with me under his arm. [laughs] Every 10 minutes of so he would call me Francesca just to keep up with the appearances! [laughs] Not only that, but the rouse continued for two weeks - which is how long it took me to learn how to swim!
+When the receptionist finally stopped talking, with neither of us having the slightest clue what he just told us, dad simply said “grazie mille!” and simply strode towards the swimming pool with me under his arm. [laughs] Every 10 minutes or so he would call me Francesca just to keep up with the appearances! [laughs] Not only that, but the ruse continued for two weeks - which is how long it took me to learn how to swim!

 DR. VITALE: [laughs] That sounds like an exhilarating memory!